pokemonpasta/pcgen-BD/data/pathfinder/homebrew/final_fantasy/readme.md

 # Core PF
-	NOTE: Some feats/equipment commented out as required abilities/classes for objects to function are not compatible with the system.
+	NOTE: Some objects commented out as required abilities/classes for objects to function are not compatible with the system.
 	Includes core skills, feats, and ability support.
 	Feats imported from
 		Core Essentials